 - Violent crimes like assault or murder.

-During a criminal records search, you won’t find if they has had any:
+During a criminal records search, you won’t find if they have had any:

 - Drivers license revoked or suspended.